-7 This resolution should not be interpreted to suggest that faculty on a rolling three-year contract will be locked into a particular level of compensation for three years at a time.
+8 This resolution should not be interpreted to suggest that faculty on a rolling three-year contract will be locked into a particular level of compensation for three years at a time.
+Neither should it preclude non-renewal based on a budgetary shortfall nor dismissal for cause.